The Green Pastures (film): Plot summary

 On the waters Shem releases a dove from the Ark.
 The dove returns with a green sprig, proving that it had found land.

 But the sinning resumes on the new world.
 Jehovah complains that man takes up too much of his time.
 He asks for Abraham, Isaac and Jacob (who are older angels).
 He asks them to help Moses, who is on earth talking with his wife Zipporah.
 He shows him a burning bush.
 He asks him to lead his people out of bondage in Egypt.
 He gives him a rod...

 In Egypt the pharaoh is being entertained by magicians.
 Moses arrives and wants to show him a trick: he lays down the rod and it changes into a snake.
 He asks Pharaoh to let the Hebrew slaves go.
 Pharaoh says no and Moses creates a swarm of bees.
 Moses strikes the Pharaoh's son dead and Pharaoh releases the Hebrews.
 They go to a mountain.
 Moses is old because they have been wandering in the wilderness for 40 years.
 Moses tells them to walk around Jericho and blow their ramshorns.
+Moses is met by God who lets him see the victory at Jericho before leading him to heaven.

+The scene skips forward to the court of Babylon where the debauchery and sin of the world has consumed Israel.
+A prophet of the Lord is pulled in off the street, mistaken for the head Priest of Israel but he is shot at the order of the King of Babylon.
+The Priest of Israel asks for forgiveness for the violence but God turns his back upon his chosen people for many years.

+Many years later God is entreated by the now four ancestors of Israel but he says he will do nothing for the chosen people.
+God hears something, it is the leader defending Jerusalem.
+He goes down and learns that man has now discovered Mercy through Faith.
+(The film take liberties with God learning something from man.
+That God must experience humanity in person rather than from afar.)
+The defenders are shown fighting before the scene fades into history.

+The film closes with God seated in his chair surrounded by the throng of angels as they look on a man (off-screen) who is going to be crucified as God with a far-away look smiles.
+The clouds close in as the heavenly choir sings.